arvsrao/arvsrao.github.io/_posts/2022-02-26-camera-matrix.md

 </div>
 <figcaption> Figure #2.
 Image formation on the pinhole camera plane. $f$ is the focal length.
 The projected image is flipped about both the horizontal & vertical axis.</figcaption>
 </figure>
-Though not depicted in Figure #2 the tree would be projected on the image plane upside down and flipped about the vertical axis, the midline.
+Though not depicted in Figure #2 the tree would be projected on the image plane upside down and flipped about the vertical midline.
 The camera center is the pinhole and in Figure #2 it is the blue dot positioned at the origin.

 The situation depicted in Figure #1 limited to 3D and rotated in the positive $z$ direction $90$ degrees about the $y$-axis also describes image formation -- the projection of object points to the image plane.
-Therefore, the projection of tree points to the image plane is best described by projective linear map $\mathbb{RP}^{4} \xrightarrow{\ \tilde{K}_3 \ } \mathbb{RP}^{3}$,
+Therefore, the projection of tree points to the image plane is best described by projective linear map

 $$
-\begin{bmatrix}
+\tilde{K}_2
+=\begin{bmatrix}
-     f  & 0 & 0 &  0 \\
+     f  & 0 & 0 \\
-     0  & f & 0 &  0 \\
+     0  & f & 0 \\
-     0  & 0 & 1 &  0 \\
+     0  & 0 & 1 \\
 \end{bmatrix} \\
 .
 $$

-And just like before, applying $\tilde{K}_3$ to tree points gives their corresponding world coordinates on the image plane.
+And just like before, applying $\tilde{K}_2$ to tree points gives their corresponding world coordinates on the image plane.

 $$
 \begin{bmatrix}